zk-community/realworld-cryptography-studygroup/docs/lesson_00-Overview/index.md

 ## Lesson Plan
 0. [Overview](lesson_00-Overview/index.md)
 1. [Hash Functions](lesson_01-Hash_Functions/index.md)
-1. Message Auth Codes : Coming Soon!
+2. Message Auth Codes : Coming Soon!

 ## Getting started

-1) Join the group on the [ZK HACK Discord server](https://discord.gg/xSWfCgDYZb)
+1. Join the group on the [ZK HACK Discord server](https://discord.gg/xSWfCgDYZb)
- * Introduce yourself to the group and let us know what you hope to get from following along
- * Mark your meet-up time preference (see pinned comment)
+2. Mark your meet-up time preference (see pinned comment)
-1) Clone this repository
+3. Clone this repository
- * `git clone git@github.com:zk-community/realworld-cryptography-studygroup.git`
-1) Prepare your development environment
+4. Prepare your development environment
-1) Learn and build
+5. Learn and build
-1) Share your questions/answers/code/exercises/ideas with the group
+6. Share your questions/answers/code/exercises/ideas with the group
-1) Send pull requests for anything you'd like to include permanently in the lesson plan for future learners
+7. Send pull requests for anything you'd like to include permanently in the lesson plan for future learners